Basavarajsm2102/Shell-Assignment/README.md

 - The script must **validate each input** — users can only enter allowed values.
 - It will then **search the `sig.conf` file** for a line that matches:

+- It should **update only the first matching line** and change the number after `vdopia-etl=` to the user's `count`.
+- All other lines must remain unchanged.

+---

+## 📄 Example

+Given a `sig.conf` file like:

+If the user enters:

+- Component: `INGESTOR`
+- Scale: `MID`
+- View: `Auction`
+- Count: `7`

+The updated `sig.conf` file becomes:

+---

+## ✅ Summary

+This script ensures clean, validated configuration updates while maintaining the integrity of the rest of the file.
+Only the **first matching line** is ever changed, making it safe for use in environments where multiple similar lines may exist.